Skip to Content

 My loaner bike, at 0 mph in my living room.

 Where car commercials promise a total unity between man and machine, e-bikes actually deliver it: slowing down with you as you roll into a crowded park and react to the pedestrians around you, naturally accelerating to a comfortable clip when you speed up next to an impatient driver on a busy road.
-Class-3 e-bikes respond to their riders' natural comfort levels and make them work a little bit for those faster velocities — as they should.
+Moreover, class-3 e-bikes make their riders work a little bit for those faster velocities — as they should.
 In a city like mine, with virtually no bike lanes to speak of, it can be a great option, even if you only hit top speeds once in a blue moon.

 For now, at least, the CPSC functionally still regulates many Class 3s much like other e-bikes.
-Some advocates fear that if the agency didn’t, though, dodgy manufacturers of much-faster-than-20-mph, out of class "e-bikes" could claim exemptions from CPSC requirements for safe batteries, brakes, and more, while further muddying the waters about the safety of real e-bikes in the public eye.
+Some advocates fear that if the agency didn’t, though, dodgy manufacturers of much-faster-than-20-mph, out-of-class "e-bikes" (read: motorcycles with pedals) could claim exemptions from CPSC requirements for safe batteries, brakes, and more, while further muddying the waters about the safety of real e-bikes in the public eye.
 And some are doing it already.

 "The issue is that policy always lags behind technology," added Lovell.
 "And what we're seeing is that there's some gray areas in the regulatory space that are problematic in terms of safety."